Dual Diagnosis Treatment Columbus, GA

 Services provided:

-• Domestic violence services, self-help groups and sober housing services
+• Case management, self help meetings and sober housing services

 Spectracare Outpatient - 41.1 miles from Columbus, GA

-Spectracare Outpatient is a dual-diagnosis treatment center in Eufaula, AL that provides treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as binge eating.
+Spectracare Outpatient is a dual diagnosis treatment center in Eufaula, AL that provides treatment services for mental health and substance use disorders that include PTSD as well as anorexia.

 Address: 133 North Orange Avenue, Eufaula, AL 36027 in Barbour County